Mid Mountains Legal Blog

 On signing a contract to buy real estate, a purchaser acquires a “caveatable interest”.
 That is, they are entitled to register a caveat to protect their interest.

 Only a person with a caveatable interest is entitled to lodge a caveat.
-It is best to have the caveat lodged by a lawyer so you can be advised as to whether a caveatable interest exists, whether there the contract for sale prohibits lodging a caveat, or whether further registrations may be needed.
+It is best to have the caveat lodged by a lawyer so you can be advised as to whether a caveatable interest exists, whether the contract for sale prohibits lodging a caveat, or whether further registrations may be required.
 A carelessly lodged caveat could prevent a purchaser’s own transfer from being registered or cause a lender to refuse to provide funds on settlement day.

-Whilst a number of people may have the right to lodge a caveat on a property, many do not.
-A caveat is merely a notice of claim which may or may not be valid: at some stage the validity of the claim must be determined.
 A common misconception is that any creditor can caveat a debtor’s property to secure the repayment of a debt.
 Many creditors expose themselves to considerable risks in cost penalties because they have registered a caveat without necessarily having a caveatable interest.

 The two main procedures to remove a caveat are: